HEP-PBSP/colibri/colibri/doc/sphinx/source/theory/inference/index.rst

 Bayesian inference
 ^^^^^^^^^^^^^^^^^^

-In the most general setting—regardless of PDF form or forward model—we recommend using Bayesian inference via nested sampling.
-Colibri integrates the [UltraNest] (https://johannesbuchner.github.io/UltraNest/index.html) package to perform this efficiently.

-For a step-by-step walkthrough of setting up and running a nested-sampling fit in Colibri, see the tutorial (TODO: add link here).

 In the most general setting, that is for any type of PDF and forward model, it is recommended to use the Bayesian inference method which is based on a nested sampling implementation given by the `UltraNest <https://johannesbuchner.github.io/UltraNest/index.html>`_ package.

 A tutorial on how to perform a Bayesian fit using nested sampling can be found in the